City to acquire 16-acre, tax deed Kenosha County property for future residential development

-The City of Kenosha is a step closer to acquiring tax deed, foreclosed property currently owned by Kenosha County for future residential development.
+The City of Kenosha is a step closer to acquiring foreclosed property currently owned by Kenosha County for future residential development.

+The county’s Finance Committee unanimously approved a resolution Thursday night authorizing the transfer of a 16.15-acre parcel the county owns in the Town of Somers.

 Map of tax deed property at 2701 47th Ave.
 The City of Kenosha is in the process of acquiring this 16.15-acre parcel (outlined in yellow) from…